FeaturedArc2888/featuredArc2888/README.md

 I take requests!
 If you have a question or topic you’d like me to explore, [contact me here](#) and I’ll add it to the queue.

-<!### Gig Title:
-I will analyze your GEDmatch results and help you find unknown relatives

 ---

-### Description:
-Are you trying to make sense of your DNA results or searching for biological family?
-I specialize in GEDmatch analysis and genetic genealogy, helping clients uncover their roots and solve family mysteries.

 What I offer:
 ✅ One-to-Many match analysis